Nashi Food!

 You can cook them all, reheat or toast them in your toaster or air fryer, and enjoy them for breakfast.

-• Make them stuffed by mixing a few tablespoons of cream cheese and maple syrup, and some pumpkin puree.
+• Stuffed French toast: Mix a few tablespoons of cream cheese, maple syrup, and pumpkin puree.
 Add them to the bread and make a sandwich before soaking.
 Continue the process as listed with the cooking.

 • Cook them in the air fryer after soaking them.
 Air fry for about 6 minutes, flipping halfway at 330º F.

-• Make french toast sticks for the kids, slice the bread into sticks, and follow the same steps.
+• French toast sticks: Slice the bread into sticks and follow the same steps.

 Try topping your pumpkin spice french toast with any of these: